aiman-al-masoud/deixiscript/README.md

 - cat number 2 ---> explicit reference to constant "cat#2"? 'cat#2' works with
   new parser, obviously still inconvenient for voice mode.

+- match() may have to take care of derivation clauses, semantic match rather than purely syntactic match.
+Imagine an event expressed in terms of basic has-sentences, but event handler expressed in higher level way.

 ## Problems

 - if tell() gets a derived property that is also a has-formula, it will ignore